 SECTION 4.
 Quorum.
-As long as the total number of members does not exceed five hundred (500), ten percent (10%) of the total number of members, present in person, shall constitute a quorum.
-In case the total number of members shall exceed five hundred (500), fifty (50) members or two percent (2%) of the members, present in person, whichever shall be larger, shall constitute a quorum.
+As long as the total number of members does not exceed five hundred (500), ten percent (10%) of the total number of members present, shall constitute a quorum.
+In case the total number of members shall exceed five hundred (500), fifty (50) members or two percent (2%) of the members present, whichever shall be larger, shall constitute a quorum.
+A member, not in actual attendance at an annual meeting, who submits a ballot to express their vote on any issue shall be considered present insofar as determining a quorum is concerned and their name shall be listed in the list of members present at the annual meeting.
+This provision shall apply only to the annual meeting.
+For all other meetings, members must be present in person to be included in the determination of a quorum.
 If less than a quorum is present at any meeting, a majority of those present in person may adjourn the meeting from time to time without further notice.
 The minutes of such meeting shall contain a list of the members present in person.

 SECTION 5.
 Voting.
 Each member shall be entitled to only one (1) vote upon each matter submitted to a vote of the members.
-All questions shall be decided by a vote of a majority of the members voting thereon in person except as otherwise provided by law, the articles of incorporation or these bylaws.
+All questions shall be decided by a vote of a majority of the members voting thereon in person except as otherwise provided by law, the articles of incorporation of these bylaws.
+It shall be the duty of the Board of Directors to provide voting methods to enable members to vote on any such matters in a fair, impartial and understandable manner.